Perennials/app-node/README.md

 	}
 }

-// construct a new HttpApp, tell it our request class is MyAppRequest var app = new HttpApp( MyAppRequest );
+// construct a new HttpApp, here we give it a RequestRouter to show its usage,
+// but we could replace this with MyAppRequest if have only one request handler var app = new HttpApp( new class extends RequestRouter {

+	// just demonstrate how to use the router, it does nothing in this example route ( app, req, res ) {
+		// if we receive a request with header like this we choose one handler if ( req.headers[ 'my-proc' ] == 'NonExistentProc' ) {
+			return NonExistentProc;
+		}
+		// otherwise we choose other handler
+		else {
+			return MyAppRequest;
+		}
+	}

+} );
-app.startListening( '0.0.0.0', 1337 );
+app.startListening( 1337, '0.0.0.0' );
 ```

 ### Methods